marbl/MetagenomeScope/README.md

 To save time and space, we don't actually call Graphviz to lay out connected components containing one node and no edges or node groups.
-Instead, we position each node in the center of an appropriately-sized connected component, essentially "faking" the layout Graphviz would have produced in a fraction of the time taken to invoke it.
+Instead, we position each node in the center of an appropriately-sized connected component, essentially "mimicking" the layout PyGraphviz/Graphviz would have produced in a portion of the time taken to invoke them.
 (See
 [this issue](https://github.com/marbl/MetagenomeScope/issues/1) for
 details.)
 Therefore, .gv/.xdot files for these connected components will not be exported even if `-pg` or `-px` are passed.